jennielees/full-stack/installfest-windows.md

 Try `mkvirtualenv hackbright` again, hopefully it should work now!

 If it still doesn't, don't panic.
 We'll live without it.
-Especially if you got an error like "virtualenvwrapper could not create a temporary file name", this is kinda tricky to fix and fortunately `virtualenvwrapper` is not required, it's just nice to have.
+Especially if you got an error like "virtualenvwrapper could not create a temporary file name", this is tricky to fix and fortunately `virtualenvwrapper` is not required, it's just nice to have.